-It is difficult to be 100% sustainable, especially given the new current economic climate but we feel that any individual or company who goes the extra mile to make changes, not matter how big or small deserve recognition for their efforts.
-Any eco conscious changes no matter how small, lead to big changes for the environment and if every person made one small change in favour of our planet, the environment would benefit from it thus resulting in more funding and investment into sustainable production making it much more affordable for everyone.
+It is difficult to be 100% sustainable, especially given the new current economic climate but we feel that any individual or company who goes the extra mile to make changes, no matter how big or small deserve recognition for their efforts.
+Any eco conscious changes no matter how small, lead to big changes for the environment and if every person made one small change in favour of our planet, the environment would benefit from it thus resulting in more funding and investment into sustainable production making it much more affordable for everyone as demand increases.

 Our long-standing friends at Glencroft also craft beautiful hardy knitwear in the Yorkshire Dales, not only is the wool British but they also construct some garments using recycled yarn from their workshop, they also fill the bobble of their wool hats with sheepskin offcuts – we love their ideas to combat and recycle waste.